 Ah!
 How sweet coffee tastes,more delicious than a thousand kisses,milder than muscatel wine.Coffee, I have to have coffee,and, if someone wants to pamper me,ah, then bring me coffee as a gift!

 Eventually, the father agrees she can have three cups of coffee a day and writes it into her marriage contract (prenup stipulations have come a long way since 1735).
 I actually found two other riffs on this idea, Peter Tiefenbach's Cappuccino Cantata (AKA The Lonely Barista) and Lee Barrow's Latte Cantate.
-Each treatment is unique: Tiefenbach recasts the daughter as a lonely barista caught in a love triangle with her manager and a frequent customer, while Barrow updates Bach's cantata with more modern references.
+Each treatment is unique: Tiefenbach recasts the daughter as a lonely barista caught in a love triangle with her manager and a frequent customer, while Barrow updates Bach's cantata with more modern references and, um, weed.
 [No recordings of either, I'm afraid - comment below if you find any.]

 Cooking and baking gets featured in "Punching the Dough", arranged by Alice Parker (lyrics).
 In this piece, a (rather exasperated) pioneer wife compares her culinary tasks to the work of men ('While you're punching the cattle, I'm punching the dough"), pointing out her equally hard work in the kitchen.
 Another song about kneading and baking (and the actual baker) is Colombian folk song, Maquerúle (lyrics translation), arr. by Julián Gómez-Giraldo.
 The chorus encourages the baker to "knead the bread, Maquerúle, work it out, work the bread with your hands, sweat it out".
 Focusing more on the enjoyment of baked goods is Theodore Lucas's "Bagels and Biscuits", a lighthearted a capella ode to brunch.
 Yes, there is also jam.